junsheng526/GmailSpamDetection/README.txt

 6. Application Type select Chrome Extention
 7. Item ID is your extention ID after you done step 2 in "Run in Chrome Extention (UI)"
 8. Click "Create" then will popup the CLIENT_ID which you need to copy and replace in this application
+9. Remember to replace extention ID in api.py line 16

 #How to run?
 Flask Server